Frequently asked questions

 A panel of independent judges will select overall winners and prizes will be awarded by the end of the school year.

-Entries are now accepted from schools, individuals or community groups across Western Australia thanks to support from the Waste Authority.
+Entries are now accepted from schools, individuals or community groups across Western Australia.
 Entries are invited from young people 18 years and under only.

 Your submission is dependent on the project you have undertaken.
 Please see project ideas for examples of different submissions.
 We are looking for submissions that demonstrate an effort to reuse, repurpose or upcycle used items instead of throwing them away.
-In 2017, Young re-inventor of the year adopts the theme of Gardens alive!, so we are asking you to reinvent rubbish into something that brings your garden to life.
+In 2018, Young re-inventor of the year adopts the theme of water, so we are asking you to reinvent rubbish into something that helps keep our waterways clean or conserves water.
 If you are not sure if your project qualifies, we are happy to discuss this with you, please contact us.

 It is easy; just get your teacher or group leader to register.
 We will send them all the information they need to help you on your way.

-- Use of an existing waste stream – does your invention use items that are routinely thrown away at your school or in your home or community?
+- Waste reduction – does your invention creatively use items that are routinely thrown away at your school or in your home or community and a minimal amount of new materials?

 - Practicality – is your invention useful?
 Does it suit its purpose?